CsBigDataHub/working-with-vim/pages/terminal.md

 ---
 title: Terminal
-date: 2019-05-20
+layout: page
 order: 20
 ---

 # Terminal

 Use the `:terminal` command to start a terminal session in a new buffer.
 This is a full terminal shell, just inside of Vim.
 The feature is relatively new, so, it requires Vim 8.1 or Neovim.

 I normally use the terminal for quick one-off processes, like a build.
 If I'm going to do much more, I'll drop to the shell using `ctrl-z` and return using `fg` in bash.